What is the Ross Mathematics Program?

 Ross participants come from all over the United States, and from several other countries.
 In addition to students from China, South Korea, and India, we have hosted students from other countries, including Botswana, Canada, Chile, France, Germany, Greece, Guatemala, Israel, Italy, Japan, Kyrgyzstan, Mexico, Russia, Serbia, Singapore, Spain, Taiwan, and Turkey.

-Prominent summer math programs for high school students are listed on the mathcamps page run by the American Mathematical Society.
-A key feature of the Ross Program is that the students concentrate deeply on just one subject for the entire session.
+Prominent summer math programs for high school students are listed on various sites A key feature of the Ross Program is that the students concentrate deeply on just one subject for the entire session.
 We are convinced that this level of focus and depth is far more valuable than short overviews of many different topics.

 PROMYS at Boston University is the summer program most similar to the Ross Program.